Dungeons & Dragons in other media: 2010–2024: IDW Publishing

-2025: Dark Horse Comics
+2025–present: Dark Horse Comics

 In July 2024, Wizards of the Coast announced that Dark Horse Comics would gain the Dungeons & Dragons license in 2025.
-The first series, Dungeons and Dragons: The Fallbacks, is a four-issue limited series schedule to be released in October 2025.
-It will be written by Greg Pak; Pak explained that the series will feature an adventuring party first seen in the prose novel The Fallbacks: Bound for Ruin (2024) written by Jaleigh Johnson.
+The first series, Dungeons and Dragons: The Fallbacks, is a four-issue series released in October 2025.
+It was written by Greg Pak; Pak explained that the series features an adventuring party first seen in the prose novel The Fallbacks: Bound for Ruin (2024) written by Jaleigh Johnson.
+A second four-issue limited series, titled Dungeons & Dragons: Total Party Killers, was announced in March 2026.
+It features an adventuring party of monsters attempting to escape a wizard's lair after the wizard's death.
+It is written by Christopher Hastings with art by Denis Medri and colors by Dan Jackson; the first issue was released on July 22, 2026.